‘Please help us bring Nancy Guthrie home,’ FBI pleads as search stretches into third day

 Nanos on Tuesday largely declined to share specific details about investigators’ findings and at times candidly admitted to not having answers.

-When asked about if one or more than one person could have been involved, the sheriff answered: “No clue.”
+When asked if more than one person could have been involved, the sheriff answered: “No clue.”

-“We have all kinds of investigative leads we’re working on,” Nanos said when asked if anyone who may have taken her had made demands or asked for ransom.

-“We are sharing all of our leads with the FBI they are helping us in in evaluating those leads.”
+In an interview with CBS News, Nanos said investigators are “absolutely not” dismissing a purported ransom note, though authorities have not confirmed its authenticity.

+When asked by CBS about what authorities were taking as credible in the note, Nanos said: “The entire note.”

+The sheriff said investigators reviewed the note and decided to share it with Savannah Guthrie, CBS reports.
+CNN has reached out to the FBI and Savannah Guthrie’s representatives.
-TMZ reported it received what appears to be a ransom note, which the company says it has shared with authorities.

-The note has not been verified, and at least one other newsroom — a TV station in Tucson — said they had also received what appears to be a ransom note.
+CBS interviewed Nanos after TMZ had reported it received what appeared to be a ransom note.
+TMZ says it forwarded the possible ransom note to the sheriff’s office.
+One other newsroom, a TV station in Tucson, said it also received what appears to be a ransom note and shared it with authorities.

-The sheriff’s department did not provide additional details about the alleged ransom notes.
+The sheriff’s department said earlier Tuesday it was “aware” of reports involving possible ransom notes in connection with the disappearance.
+It has not provided additional details about the alleged ransom notes.

+When asked by CNN whether a note had been shared with Savannah Guthrie and its details, the sheriff’s department directed CNN to a previous statement: “All tips and leads are being taken seriously and are forwarded directly to our detectives, who are coordinating with the FBI.”

 Samples of DNA from Guthrie’s home have been submitted to labs for testing, Nanos said.